project-taurus/taurus_vap/README.md

 ```
 make all FC= TH=
 ```
-where `FC` and `TH` are the same argument as above.
+where `FC` and `TH` are the same arguments as above.
 The arguments have to be entered *with* the name of the variable.

 For example, to compile using the intel compiler and OpenMP, execute the command
 ```